AleinikK666/AleinikK666/README.md

 # 👩‍💻about me:
 I am a **Frontend Developer specialist**🍋💻 from Belarus.

-- *Primary*: I work freelance.
+-  I work freelance.
-- *Secondary*: In my free time I read technical literature and study various practices in the following areas: Frontend Development, Web-programming, Web-design.
+-  In my free time I read technical literature and study various practices in the following areas: Frontend Development, Web-programming, Web-design.

 ## 🚀 Technical Skills